IreneTao/Coffee_Orders_Dashboard/README.md

 # Coffee_Orders_Dashboard
-## This project is to showcase the ability to use PivotTables and PivotCharts to create a dynamic, interactive dashboard.
+## :computer: This project is to showcase the ability to use PivotTables and PivotCharts to create a dynamic, interactive dashboard.